mlswg/mls-protocol/draft-ietf-mls-protocol.md

 content = Content;
 ~~~

-Here, the functions `Signature.Sign` and `Signature.Verify` are defined by the
+The functions `Signature.Sign` and `Signature.Verify` are defined by the
 signature algorithm.
 If MLS extensions require signatures by group members,
 they should reuse the SignWithLabel construction, using a distinct label.
 To
 avoid collisions in these labels, an IANA registry is defined in